eseidel/he_is_coming/DESIGN.md

 ### Stat Overrides
 - Attack is always equal to missing health for Bearclaw Blade
 - Attack is always equal to speed for Tempest Blade
-- Your speed stat is inverted for Citrine Gemstone

 ### Temporary Stats
 - First Turn: Gain 2 attack for Cracked Whetstone